Table of Contents

 • Your children are financially independent.

-• You’ve accumulated sufficient savings and investments.
+• You have built enough savings and investments.

 • Your major debts are paid off.